vishnumenon/pyims/README.md

 # If synsets=True, lemmas are replaced with the Synsets to which they belong
 # If synsets=False (default False), to access a lemma's synset, call lemma.synset()
 ```

+## References

+* Zhong, Zhi and Ng, Hwee Tou.
+2010.
+It Makes Sense: A Wide-Coverage Word Sense Disambiguation System for Free Text.
+In Proceedings of the ACL 2010 System Demonstrations, pages 78--83, Uppsala, Sweden